 Good news: Yes, Reese’s are a Celiac-friendly chocolate treat that is safe to eat on a gluten-free diet.
 ALL of Reese’s products are listed as gluten-free on the Hershey’s website, with the exception of seasonal-shaped Reese’s.

-So go ahead and reach for any and all varieties Reese products you find at the grocery store…just steer clear of the Reese’s eggs, trees, and other seasonal shaped items!
+So go ahead and reach for almost any Reese’s variety you find at the grocery store…just steer clear of Reese’s eggs, trees, and other seasonal-shaped items!

-Because seasonal Reese’s are made in a facility that produces products containing gluten ingredients, so there is a risk of cross contamination in the manufacturing process.
+They’re made in a facility that produces products containing gluten ingredients, meaning there’s higher risk of cross-contamination in the manufacturing process.

 Are Reese’s Mini Cups Gluten-Free?